sandy20140407/daily_bot/README.md

 ```

 ## ❤️ Credits
-This tool was built by me, with the help of ChatGPT ✨
+This tool was built by me, with the help of ChatGPT ✨ in 1 hour.

 Enjoy your custom morning Telegram briefing! ☕
 """